This is an On-Demand course that includes a video recording and a handout of slides that accompany the talk.

 After completing this course participants will be able to:

-Identify essential elements of effective therapies for suicidal behavior.
+List the essential elements of effective therapies for suicidal behavior.

 Describe the fluid vulnerability theory of suicide.